 With every advancement we make in society, a price must be paid.
 Some more so than others.
 Cars reduce the distance we have to travel by foot, leading to fewer people whom exercise.
 Fast food makes it cheap and convenient to get a meal, but at the expense of our health.
 Now, Social Media has made it possible for us to show the world how we want to be perceived by making claims with little, to no, evidence to support them.

 Instagram, Twitter, Youtube, and Facebook are accessible to anyone with a computer and a wifi connection.
 You can launch any image into the public sphere that you choose.
-We are surrounded by internet profiles created by people who’s goal is to imitate and capitalize on the work of other’s.
+We are surrounded by internet profiles created by people whose goal is to imitate and capitalize on the work of others.
 This is done in every industry, though one stands out above the rest – entrepreneurship.

 If Stock Broker was the ideal job of the 80’s, Software Engineer the ideal job of the 90’s, then Entrepreneur is sure as hell the dream job of the 2000’s.
-It carries with it a sense of prestige, the allusion of autonomy.
-But in todays world, EVERYONE is an entrepreneur.
-A 6 year old selling lemonade outside of their house can even sport the title.
+It carries with it a sense of prestige, the illusion of autonomy.
+But in today’s world, EVERYONE is an entrepreneur.
+A 6-year-old selling lemonade outside of their house can even sport the title.
 It’s tossed around so much to where it doesn’t mean anything anymore, it’s too vague.
 Its meaning is left to be defined by the person who claims the term.

 Now is this the case for everyone?
 Of course not.
 But it is the case for a lot of what we see on social media today.
 If their bio is a sales pitch, some inspirational cliche, or reveals any shred of an MLM, I’d think twice before taking that person seriously on how to, “Be your own boss.”
 If it’s not clear how you make your entrepreneurial living, it may be because you’re either acting or bending the truth.